HBeserra/JukeBOX/README.md

 ```

 #### Seting a default output mixer on librespot
-In the `/opt/JukeBOX/config.toml`  you can set the
+In the `/opt/JukeBOX/config.toml`  you can set the mixer name with will be used

 ```
 mixerSearchKeywords = "" # Mixer/backend search keywords (semicolon separated)